-Third-party testing and assurance often plays a complementary role in a trusted ecosystem.
+Third-party testing and assurance often play a complementary role in a trusted ecosystem.
 We do this today in many domains, such as finance and healthcare, to enable independent verification.
-While companies typically conduct audits to demonstrate compliance with regulation, more companies are beginning to see external audits as a useful mechanism to provide transparency and build greater credibility and trust with end-users22.
+While companies typically conduct audits to demonstrate compliance with regulations, more companies are beginning to see external audits as a useful mechanism to provide transparency and build greater credibility and trust with end-users.30

-While this is an emerging field, we can draw from established audit practices to grow the Al third-party testing ecosystem.
-Third-party testing will also benefit from comprehensive and consistent standards around Al evaluations (discussed earlier in the section on Trusted Development and Deployment).
+While this is an emerging field, we can draw from established audit practices to grow the AI third-party testing ecosystem.
+Third-party testing will also benefit from comprehensive and consistent standards around AI evaluations (discussed earlier in the Trusted Development and Deployment dimension).

-Fostering development of a third-party testing ecosystem involves two pivotal aspects:
+Fostering the development of a third-party testing ecosystem involves two pivotal aspects:

-- a) How to test: Defining a testing methodology that is reliable and consistent. - b) Who to test: Identifying the entities to conduct testing that ensures independence.
+- a) How to Test: Defining a testing methodology that is reliable and consistent, and specifying the scope of testing to complement internal testing. - b) Who to Test: Identifying the entities to conduct testing that ensures independence.

-How to test - Standardisation
+How to Test - Standardisation

-In the near term, third-party testing will comprise the same set of benchmarks and evaluation used by developers themselves23.
-Eventually, this needs to be done in a standardised way for third-party testing to be effective, and to facilitate meaningful comparability across models.
+In the near term, third-party testing will comprise the same set of benchmarks and evaluation used by developers themselves.31 Eventually, this needs to be done in a standardised way for third-party testing to be effective, and to facilitate meaningful comparability across models.